 Suppose two pizza restaurants advertise a 20-minute average delivery time.
 We’re starving and both look equally good!
 However, we know the mean does not tell the entire story!

-The graphs below incorporate the standard deviations to answer this question.
+The graphs below incorporate the SDs to answer this question.
 The restaurant with the larger standard deviation (10 minutes) has more variable delivery times and a broader distribution curve.

 In these charts, we’ll consider a 30-minute wait or longer to be unacceptable—we’re hungry!
 The shaded areas represent the percentage of delivery times exceeding 30 minutes.
 Almost 16% of deliveries for the high variability pizza joint exceed 30 minutes compared to only 2% for the low variability restaurant.
 They both have a mean delivery time of 20 minutes, but I know where I’d place my order when I’m hungry!

 After calculating the standard deviation, you can use various methods to evaluate it.
-The graphs above incorporate the standard deviations into the normal probability distribution.
+The graphs above incorporate the SD into the normal probability distribution.
 Alternatively, you can use the Empirical Rule or Chebyshev’s Theorem to assess how the standard deviation relates to the distribution of values.
-Alternatively, you can calculate the coefficient of variation, which uses both the StDev and the mean.
+Alternatively, you can calculate the coefficient of variation, which uses both the SD and the mean.

 I always recommend graphing your data in a histogram so you can see the variability.
-These charts really bring the StDev to life!
+These charts really bring the SD to life!